A stakeholder is an individual or group who have an interest or concern in something e.g. an activity or a business.

 - any contracts you may be able to access without the cost, time and risk of developing your own contract.

-At this stage, consideration should also be given to the sustainability factors to be built into your process.
-You can also identify any expert or informed input that will be required e.g. guidance from Climate Change experts on carbon in the specific supply chain, or input from Economic Development officers regarding employment opportunities.
+At this stage, consideration should also be given to the sustainable procurement factors to be built into your process.
+You can also identify any expert or informed input that will be required e.g. guidance from climate change experts on carbon in the specific supply chain, or input from Economic Development officers regarding employment opportunities.

 The benefits of establishing a UIG are:

 - The ability to draw on the cross-functional expertise within the group

 - Stakeholder views are considered in the decision making process

 - Formalises the governance arrangements and identifies the decision makers

 - Facilitates the generation of ideas

 - Stakeholders working together to understand and overcome any barriers to success